The B2B Marketing Awards

 The first round will sift through all entries in each category and identify approximately 6-8 entries from each to form the shortlist.
 This will be revealed in August.

 The second round will identify the Gold, Silver and Bronze in each category.
-This information will be revealed at the International B2B Marketing Awards gala dinner in November.
+This information will be revealed at the B2B Marketing Awards gala dinner in November.